space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 The meetup site has given users a useful tool to coordinate groups and events.
 The previous iterations of the site made good progress towards the overall aims, especially the security aim.
 By adding some advanced features, you will be able to support the aims of exceptional user experience and easy communication between users.

 ### Forgotten Password Page
-Gives guest users the ability to submit a username and email address and receive a password reset link
+Link to page added to all guest pages in header.
+Gives guests ability to submit a username and email address and receive a password reset link
 - usernames and email addresses must now be unique when creating users
 - if username does not match password, show error message and do not submit anything
 - if username matches password, use email subsystem to send an email containing link to user with unique URL: hostname/passwordReset/<hash>